kolkko/npc-tracker/README.md

 - Testing Flask applications
 - Deploying applications
 - Coding in Python 3

+## Updates
+#### To do
+* Assess and improve accessibility of site.
+* Add ability to create a new place when creating an NPC.
+* Include view of all NPCs and places that are in a specific location.
+* Create a user page, where account data can be downloaded and account deleted.
+* Update and improve testing.

+#### Done
+* **08/03/21**
+    * Update functionality to ensure User ID is checked with all data requests.
+    * Change link colours to improve contrast against background.
+    * Reformat README to include index.

 ## Dependencies
 To access the app locally, you need a database, a virtual environment, dependencies installed, and environment variables set up.
 You also need an account with Auth0, an authentication service.